-Vegetable (spinach and lettuce) samples were collected under normal conditions, from three sampling points of the irrigation farm, put in paper bags, and then transported immediately to the laboratory where they were analysed within 24hrs.
-The same method was also applied to a control group of vegetables (spinach and lettuce) grown using open well water under identical conditions
+Vegetable (spinach and lettuce) samples were collected under normal conditions, from three sampling points of each irrigation farm, put in paper bags, and then transported immediately to the laboratory where they were analysed within 24hrs.
+The same method was also applied to a control group of vegetables (spinach and lettuce) grown using open well water under identical conditions.
+The samples were designated as SP01, SP02, SP03, SP04 (spinach) and LT01, LT02, LT03, LT04 (lettuce).